yrashk/cutkey/README.md

 #cutkey

-cutkey is an Erlang interface to OpenSSL's key generation routines. cutkey is at an early stage of development and currently only generates RSA keys.
+cutkey is an Erlang app for generating RSA keys.
+It does so by calling the OpenSSL key generation routines via a port driver.
+It may produce DSA keys as well at some point.

 Example usage: